matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 ## Reading the counter value

-Let's create a small script for viewing the value of the counter.
-For the sake of simplicity, we will create this scripts inside the `/counter` folder.
+With the both contracts deployed, now we can create a small script to retrieve the value of the counter.
+For the sake of simplicity, we will create this scripts inside the `/L2-counter` folder.
 To keep the tutorial generic hardhat-specific features will not be used in it.

 ### Getting the ABI of the counter contract

-To get the ABI of the counter contract, the user should:
+Here is how you can get the ABI of the counter contract:

-1. Copy the `abi` array from the compilation artifact located at `artifacts-zk/contracts/Counter.sol/Counter.json`.
+1. Copy the `abi` array from the compilation artifact located at `/L2-counter/artifacts-zk/contracts/Counter.sol/Counter.json`.

-2. Create the `scripts` folder inside the `/counter` project folder.
+2. Create the `scripts` folder inside the `/L2-counter` project folder.

-3. Paste the ABI of the counter contract in the `/counter/scripts/counter.json` file.
+3. Create a new file `/L2-counter/scripts/counter.json` and paste the ABI of the counter contract.

-4. Create the `/counter/scripts/display-value.ts` file and paste the following code there:
+4. Create the `/L2-counter/scripts/display-value.ts` file and paste the following code there:

 ```ts
 import { Contract, Provider, Wallet } from "zksync-web3";